easytocloud/iamhere/README.md

 ![release workflow](https://github.com/easytocloud/iamhere/actions/workflows/release.yml/badge.svg)

 # iamhere

-tag-based change security group to allow traffic from your current IP address.
+Change security group to allow traffic from your current IP address.

-**BREAKING CHANGE** A previous version of iamhere modified a security group based on its name, this version changes security group *rules* within a security group, based on the description.

 # sample usage

 Create a security group in your AWS account.
 Create a security group rule in it that allows for http traffic from address 127.0.0.1 and put the string *myHomeIP* (for example) in the description.

-That is the literal string, not your home IP address.
+Note: That is the literal string, not your home IP address.

 To change this security group to allow traffic not from 127.0.0.1, but from your current IP address, run